fwaris/RTOpenAI/src/Samples/PlanSelection/RT.Assistant/writeup.md

 - **RTOpenAI**: F# library for interfacing with the OpenAI realtime API via the WebRTC protocol
 - **Fabulous** for Maui: F# library for building native mobile applications (IOS, Android, +) with Microsoft Maui
 - **Tau**: JavaScript-based Prolog engine and its use in a native mobile app via the Maui HybridWebView control.
-- Integration with the Anthropic API for Prolog code generation with the **Microsoft.Extensions.AI** library
+- Integration with the OpenAI & Anthropic 'chat' APIs for Prolog code generation with the **Microsoft.Extensions.AI** library

 ## Overview
 There is a lot going on here: *generative AI*; *old-school symbolic AI*; *multi-agents*; *realtime voice*; *cross-platform native mobile apps*; to name some.
 The following explains how these are all stitched together into a comprehensive system.